will-koz/willcoin/README.md

 ## Installation

 This is created on Linux Mint, a Debian based Linux distribution, and not on Windows or OSX.
-I would recommend installing in Linux or in a Linux VM.
+I would recommend installing on Linux or in a Linux VM.

 - Run `make install`
 - Find an account with a bot token.
 The token goes in token.txt, which I am obviously not going to